tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 {{< media size="small" type="image" src="20240102161604.png" alt="Home Assistant webhook configuration" >}}

-So the inbound trigger setup is the same as above, but we're calling _two_ services this time:
+So the inbound trigger setup is similar (just a new ID), but we're calling _two_ services this time:

-**Send the link to me:** again using Home Assistant's `notify`, but including another `data` property with a link to watch the video on Stream, which will be surfaced by the app as a notification action.
+**Send the link to me:** again using Home Assistant's `notify`, but including another property with a link to watch the video on Stream, which will be surfaced by the app as a notification _action._

 ``` yaml
 service: notify.mobile_app_pixel_7a